George Furth: Life and career

 He adapted his play Twigs as a 1975 television production, starring Carol Burnett.
 He also worked as a voice actor in several episodes of the animated television series The Adventures of Don Coyote and Sancho Panda for Hanna-Barbera Productions.

+Personal life and death

+Furth was gay.
+He and Stephen Sondheim both repeatedly refused to update Company to give it a gay slant.

-Furth died at a hospital in Santa Monica, California on August 11, 2008, at age 75.
+Furth died at a hospital in Santa Monica, California, on August 11, 2008, at age 75.

 Awards

 Furth won both the Tony and Drama Desk Award for Outstanding Book of a Musical for Company and was nominated for a Drama Desk Award for Outstanding New Play for Precious Sons.